Michael Ritchie (filmmaker): Death and legacy

-Ritchie died in April 2001 from complications related to prostate cancer.
+Ritchie died on April 16, 2001, from complications related to prostate cancer.
 Chris Willman of Entertainment Weekly wrote, "It’s difficult to think of any director, ever, who had a more consistently uneven career."
 According to Mark LeFanu, his films were recognized as "unpretentious, closely observed, finely textured works...there comes a point when, looking back, one sees that their consistency itself – consistent excellence – is telling us something: something about the way that cinema itself is able to move out and look around."